mistersingh179/bw-dashboard/README.md

 - storing of entire page & before, after

 ## Pending Tasks
+- on a webpage, show impact of threshold to matched campaigns
 - automate website url creation from sitemap
 - setting to bypass website url check
 - status option on BW option